MicrosoftDocs/Advertising/advertising/bingads-13/guides/sandbox.md

 Follow these steps to get a new sandbox customer.
 If you already have a sandbox customer and want to add a new user e.g., with Microsoft account credentials, you can skip to the [user invitation](#invite-user) steps.

-1. Open a browser and navigate to [https://sandbox.bingads.microsoft.com?simpsp=true&id1=1](https://sandbox.bingads.microsoft.com?simpsp=true&id1=1).
+1. Open a browser and navigate to the [sandbox sign-up page](https://sandbox.bingads.microsoft.com).
 2. Select **Sign up now**.
 3. Select **Create an account** to create a Microsoft account (MSA).
 4. Select **Get a new email address**.